flintstone1409/LaTeX-to-png/README.md

 # LaTeX-to-png
 Export LaTeX equations to PNGs.

-This runs on macOS (and probably on Linux).
+This runs on macOS and probably on Linux (haven't tested).

 # What is this?